crowdfavorite/wp-drafts-dropdown/README.txt

 == Developers ==

-This plugin is now actively developed in GitHub.
+This plugin is now actively developed on GitHub.
 Fork it and contribute:

 https://github.com/crowdfavorite/wp-drafts-dropdown